 Sorting through your goals will help you figure out

 - Which you want/need to start on first;

 - Which are most important to you;

 - Which are better to put on hold until you’ve accomplished other things on your list;

 - Which you CAN’T start on yet because of certain obstacles.
 I like to call these “sticking points” – the things that STOP you from doing what you want to do.

-3. Pick your first month’s goals, and plan what steps you’ll take to achieve them
+3. Pick your first month’s goals, and plan what steps you’ll take to achieve your goals that month

 Once you’ve sorted through your goals and identified any sticking points, you can decide which goals you want to focus on in your first month.
 I’d recommend no more than 1-3.
 You can always add more later, but you want to have measurable progress to show at the end of the month so you don’t get discouraged.

 As you’re picking which goals you want to attack first, think about the specific baby steps you’ll need to take to accomplish each goal.
 Identify those sticking points in your first month’s goals, and figure out what you have to do to overcome them.